 Pioneering in Hokkaido got underway about 150 years ago, and at that time, the port of Otaru, renowned for its sushi and other seafood, was the entry point.

 The Otaru Canal and warehouses made of stone nostalgically remind visitors of its history, and while these draw sightseers, Otaru sushi has become a famous attraction!

-There are several popular sushi-ya (sushi restaurants) ranging from famous places on Otaru Sushi Street to sushi train shops popular with residents.
+There are several popular sushi restaurants in Otaru, ranging from famous spots on an appropriately named Sushi Street, to sushi train shops popular with residents.

 We’ve drawn up a list of five that we believe you would like.
 All of them are near Otaru Station and the canal area, so they are easily accessible - be sure to visit them during your stay in Otaru!

 - 1. Nihonbashi: Representative of the best shops on Otaru Sushi Street